CloudLargeScale-UCLouvain/PANDAS/README.md

-# 🐼 PANDAS: Simulator and Testnet Experiments
+# 🐼 PANDAS: Simulator and Prototype Experiments

 ---